Plug Power Inc. (PLUG) Just Got Our Attention

-Plug Power Inc. (NASDAQ:PLUG) went down by -1.25% from its latest closing price compared to the recent 1-year high of $75.49.
-The company’s stock price has collected -3.92% of loss in the last five trading sessions.
-MarketWatch.com reported on 02/12/21 that Plug Power Inc. stock falls Friday, underperforms market
+Plug Power Inc. (NASDAQ:PLUG) went up by 11.27% from its latest closing price compared to the recent 1-year high of $75.49.
+The company’s stock price has collected -12.66% of loss in the last five trading sessions.
+MarketWatch.com reported on 02/19/21 that Plug Power Inc. stock outperforms competitors on strong trading day

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.